Which hotel loyalty program is most rewarding on paid stays?

 The hotel promo factor

-Hilton performs noticeably poorly in most of the above analyses.
+Hilton performs noticeably poorly in some of the above analyses.
 This is not because they offer few points per dollar, but because their points are, on average, worth considerably less than points from most other hotel loyalty programs.

 Conclusion